CUBRID/cubrid-manual/en/sql/tuning.rst

         WHERE a.code = r.athlete_code
         AND a.nation_code = 'KOR';

 There are no predicates in the inline-view of the query above.
-If the query transformation doesn't work, the *athlete* table would have been fully scanned, creating a temporary result, joined, and filtering with the condition *a.nation_code = 'KOR'*.
+If the query rewrite doesn't work, the *athlete* table would have been fully scanned, creating a temporary result, joined, and filtering with the condition *a.nation_code = 'KOR'*.

-However, if the query is transformed as follows by using **Predicate Push**, it can be optimized to reduce the amount of data being queried.
+However, if the query is rewritten as follows by using **Predicate Push**, it can be optimized to reduce the amount of data being queried.

 .. code-block:: sql